How long do you have to go to school to be a vet? The answer varies, but we’ll break it down for you in this handy guide.

-If you want to merge your love of animals and science, becoming a veterinarian can lead you to a fulfilling career.
-To become a veterinarian, you need to be compassionate, patient, and resilient.
-Your four-legged patients, unfortunately, can’t talk, so you’ll need to have an excellent understanding of animal symptoms, disorders, and diseases.
+Becoming a veterinarian can be a fulfilling career if you want to merge your love of animals and science.
+However, your four-legged patients can’t talk, so you’ll need an excellent understanding of animal symptoms, disorders, and diseases.

-But how long does it take to become a veterinarian and live your dream of nursing animals back to health?
-This complete guide will walk you through how long you can expect to be in school, whether or not vet school is worth it for you, and everything you’ll need to do to realize your dreams.
+But how long does it take to become a vet?
+We’ll outline how long you can expect to be in school, whether or not vet school is worth it, and more.

 Earning the necessary credentials to become a veterinarian is a lengthy commitment.
 After high school, becoming a vet takes about eight years: four years earning your undergraduate degree and four years at a vet school earning your Doctor of Veterinary Medicine (DVM).